Coke to market first 'natural' mid-calorie cola

 Coca-Cola Life will have about half the calories of regular Coke.
-It will go on sale this week in Argentina, where Coca-Cola has 50 percent of the soda market, compared with PepsiCo Inc's (PEP.N) 16 percent, according to industry newsletter Beverage Digest, which was first to report the news.
+It will go on sale this week in Argentina, where Coca-Cola has 50 percent of the soda market, compared with PepsiCo Inc's 16 percent, according to industry newsletter Beverage Digest, which was first to report the news

 There is no date for introducing the product elsewhere.
 Company executives at a news conference in Buenos Aires likened the launch with the 2005 debut of Coca-Cola Zero, which was first introduced in Australia and later sold elsewhere.